SPAN-Enterprises/taxbandits-dotnet-sdk/README.md

 ### To get the sandbox keys:
 - Go to Sandbox Developer console: https://sandbox.taxbandits.com
 - Signup or signin to Sandbox
-- Navigate to Settings and then to API Credentials.
-Copy Client Id, Client Secret and User Token. ​
+- Navigate to settings and then to API Credentials.
+Copy client id, client secret and user token.
 ### The sandbox URLs: (Please make sure to use the right versions)
 - Sandbox Auth Server: https://testoauth.expressauth.net/v2/tbsauth
 - API Server: https://testapi.taxbandits.com/v1.6.1